ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/test-document-the-code/debug-ballerina-programs.md

 The Ballerina compiler comes in handy to detect syntax and semantic issues that occur in your code when developing large-scale applications with complex logic.
 However, it is difficult for the compiler to detect runtime errors like logical errors because they occur during the program execution after a successful compilation.
 This is where the dedicated debugging tooling support of Ballerina becomes important.

-## Debug sessions
+## Debugging sessions

-The VS Code extension provides the three types of sessions below to debug your Ballerina code.
+The VS Code extension provides three types of sessions to debug your Ballerina code.

-- **Program debug sessions** - debug a complete Ballerina program
-- **Test debug sessions** - debug a test function
-- **Remote debug sessions** - debug a Ballerina program that is running remotely

->**Info:** For more information on the debug sessions, go to <a href="https://wso2.com/ballerina/vscode/docs/debug-the-code/perform-debugging/" target="_blank">Perform debugging</a>.
+>**Info:** For more information on the debug sessions, go to <a href="https://wso2.com/ballerina/vscode/docs/debug-the-code/debugging-overview/#debugging-sessions" target="_blank">Debug sessions</a>.

-## Debug methods
+## Debugging methods

-There are two ways to debug the above sessions.
+The VS Code extension provides three types of methods to execute the above debug sessions.

-You can either click on the **Debug** CodeLens, which appears at the top of a complete Ballerina program or a test function, or create a `launch.json` file with the required configuration attributes (use the default configurations or edit them as required) and use either of the options below.

-- **Ballerina Debug**
-- **Ballerina Test**
-- **Ballerina Remote**

->**Info:** For more information on the debug methods, go to <a href="https://wso2.com/ballerina/vscode/docs/debug-the-code/perform-debugging/" target="_blank">Perform debugging</a>.
+>**Info:** For more information on the debug methods, go to <a href="https://wso2.com/ballerina/vscode/docs/debug-the-code/debugging-overview/#debugging-methods" target="_blank">Debug methods</a>.

-## Debug features
+## Debugging features

 The Ballerina VScode extension currently supports many debugging features that are available in the VS Code editor.